HelmholtzAI-Consultants-Munich/MLEE/README.md

 Before setting up the project, ensure you have the following installed:

 - **Code editor**: If you do not already have a preferred code editor or IDE, we recommend using **Visual Studio Code (VS Code)**, which can be downloaded here: https://code.visualstudio.com/
 - **Git**: Necessary for cloning the repository.
-Git be downloaded here: https://git-scm.com/install/
+Git be downloaded here: https://git-scm.com/install/ (in Choosing the default editor used by Git, you can choose Use Visual Studio Code as Git's default editor)
 - **Conda**: We recommend Miniconda, but Anaconda is also supported).
 We also recommend using **Conda 23.10 or newer**, as newer versions include the `libmamba` dependency solver, which can significantly reduce environment creation time.
 If you do not have Conda installed, follow the installation instructions below [3.2.1 Install Conda](#321-install-conda).
 If you already have Conda installed (Miniconda or Anaconda, version 23.10 or newer), proceed to [3.2.2 Clone the MLEE repository](#322-Clone-the-MLEE-repository).